NopoTheGamer/pokebot-gen3-wiki/🎥-OBS-and-HTTP-Server.md

 `GET /party` - returns a detailed list of all Pokémon in the party

+`GET /map` - returns data about the map and current tile that the player avatar is standing on

 `GET /encounter_log` returns a detailed list of the recent 10 Pokémon encounters

 `GET /shiny_log` returns a detailed list of all shiny Pokémon encounters (`shiny_log.json`)